 You can see what a ridiculous idea the palace was by what present-day Romania has done with it.
 It wasn't completed until 1997, eight years after Ceausescu's death, and the Romanians first renamed it the House of Ceausescu; then after both of the legislative houses moved in, it became the Palace of the Parliament.
 But even today, with the whole Parliament in there, only 30 percent of the building is being used.

 Under Josip Broz Tito, Yugoslavia enjoyed its best years, but even then "Splitsville" might have been a more appropriate name.
 The country was divided into six republics (Serbia, Croatia, Slovenia, Bosnia-Herzegovina, Montenegro and Macedonia), each for a different ethnic group.
 In addition, Serbia had two autonomous districts: Voyvodina, with a Hungarian minority, and Kosovo with its Albanian majority.
-Because he was a Croat himself, Tito discriminated in favor of the non-Serbs whenever there was a boundary question.
+Because he had mixed Croat-Slovene ancestry, Tito discriminated in favor of the non-Serbs whenever there was a boundary question.
 The result was that he drew the borders so that there were Serbs in Croatia and Bosnia, but no Croats or Bosnians in Serbia.

 Tito's Yugoslavia, showing the republics and autonomous districts.